Non-stationary Spatial Modeling Using Fractional SPDEs: Specifying and discretizing the covariance structure

 In summary, we have a Whittle-Matérn covariance structure, which reduces to approximately Matérn with geometric anisotropy for constant coefficients $\kappa(\cdot)\equiv \kappa_0$, $\mathbf{H}(\cdot) \equiv \mathbf{H}_0$, and $\sigma(\cdot)\equiv \sigma_0$.
 Isotropy is achieved by setting $\mathbf{H}_0 = \mathbf{I}$.
 In the stationary case, one can see that the resulting covariance function is overparametrized since $\tau_0$ is superfluous.
-Due to the parameterization of $\mathbf{H}(\cdot)$ in Equation \eqref{eq:DiffusionMatrixParam}, the number of parameters required to describe $\mathbf{H}_0$ reduces from three to one, meaning the $\tau_0$ is necessary.
+Due to the parameterization of $\mathbf{H}(\cdot)$ in Equation \eqref{eq:DiffusionMatrixParam}, the number of parameters required to describe $\mathbf{H}_0$ reduces from three to one, meaning $\tau_0$ is necessary.
 For the non-stationary GRF, we assume latent models where $\log\kappa(\cdot)$, $\log\sigma(\cdot)$, $v_x(\cdot)$ and $v_y(\cdot)$ are independent GRFs.
-Log-transformations are here used to ensure that $\kappa(\cdot)$ and $\sigma(\cdot)$ remain positive.
+Log-transformations are used here to ensure that $\kappa(\cdot)$ and $\sigma(\cdot)$ remain positive.
 The choice of latent model or prior is discussed in Sections \ref{sec:Parametrization and prior for covariance structure} and \ref{sec:Spatial regression model}.
-The associated interpretable parameters, $\rho(\cdot)$, $a(\cdot)$ and $\psi(\cdot)$, are then also spatially varying, but their interpretation is not directly corresponding to their stationary counterpart when the covariance structure is not stationary.
+The associated interpretable parameters, $\rho(\cdot)$, $a(\cdot)$ and $\psi(\cdot)$, are also spatially varying, but their interpretation does not directly correspond to that of their stationary counterparts when the covariance structure is not stationary.